Ducks beat Rangers in shootout after Lindholm ties it late

-Anaheim tied it up at 2-all 1:02 into the second period when Gudbranson scored into an open net.
+“We wanted six points, but I guess taking five isn’t a bad trip,” Rangers coach David Quinn said.
+“You can’t do what everybody else is doing if you want to do something special.”

-The Rangers scored twice in the opening 3:59, with Zibanejad giving them a 1-0 lead 10 seconds into the game.
+The Ducks allowed two goals in the opening 3:59, with Zibanejad giving the Rangers a 1-0 lead 10 seconds into the game.
 Zibanejad intercepted a pass by Josh Manson and beat Gibson with a backhand.

-The Ducks scored on the power play for the third straight game when Silfverberg tipped Lindholm’s shot from the left point in at 8:53 to pull within 2-1.
+However, the Ducks stayed committed to their game and got on the board when Silfverberg tipped Lindholm’s shot from the left point in at 8:53 to pull within 2-1.

+“We were able to have a good chat as a team during the first timeout, but, like, not one little bit of frustration or panic or anything,” Ducks coach Dallas Eakins said “And I think that’s a great, great sign for our team.”

+Anaheim tied it up at 2-all 1:02 into the second when Gudbranson scored into an open net.
+Lundqvist over-committed to a sharp-angle shot by Adam Henrique that deflected off a stick and out to Gudbranson at the point.

+It was the third time in the past 13 games the Rangers allowed multiple power-play goals.
+New York has killed just 5 of 11 penalties (45.5 percent) in those three games, but are 33 of 34 in the other 10.

+“It’s unfortunate when we struggle on the PK it seems to come in bunches within a game,” Quinn said.

-NOTES: Ducks F Rickard Rakell had three assists, giving him five points in the past four games. … Rangers D Libor Hajek missed his fifth straight game because of a sprained knee.
+NOTES: Silfverberg extended his point streak to four games. … Rakell has five points in the past four games. … Rangers D Libor Hajek missed his fifth straight game because of a sprained knee.

 UP NEXT